-During the period from January 1, 2013 through December 31, 2013, Mang Insurance Agency, LLC received \$1,147,167 in commissions from Preferred Mutual Insurance Company, of which Director Robert Wadsworth was chairman of the board of directors.
+During the period from January 1, 2014 through December 31, 2014, NBT Insurance Agency, LLC (formerly Mang Insurance Agency, LLC) received \$1,147,167 in commissions from Preferred Mutual Insurance Company, of which Director Robert A. Wadsworth was chairman of the board of directors.